Why Am I Easily Offended? - Understanding and Overcoming Offense

-Have you ever paid attention to how quickly someone is able to offend you?
+Have you ever paid attention to how quickly someone offends you?

 Humor me: If you have not, allow yourself to consider for a moment, the circumstances surrounding the last time you took offense.